LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/term_expansion_2.rst.txt

 Objects and categories implementing this predicate should declare that they implement the :ref:`expanding <apis:expanding/0>` protocol if no ancestor already declares it.
-This protocol implementation relation can be declared as either protected or private to restrict the scope of this predicate.
+This protocol implementation relation can be declared as either :ref:`protected or private <inheritance_scope>` to restrict the scope of this predicate.

 Modes and number of proofs
 --------------------------